Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] a key.
 - [ ] an application ID.

 ### You have an Azure subscription named Subscription1 that contains the resources shown in the following table.
 You assign Role1 to User1 for RG1.
-For each of the following statements, select Yes if the statement is true.
-Otherwise, select No. NOTE: Each correct selection is worth one point

 ![Question 436 part 1](images/question436_1.jpg)
 ![Question 436 part 2](images/question436_2.jpg)